Lack-Of-Name/KSP-Mod-Profile-Manager/README.md

 **Q: Is it safe?**
 A: Yes, the tool includes multiple safety features including automatic backups and validation checks.

+**Q: How do I search for mods when creating profiles?**
+A: Use the search box in the mod selection dialog - it filters mods in real-time while preserving your selections.

+**Q: Can I modify an existing profile?**
+A: Yes!
+Use the "Manage Profile Mods" button to add or remove mods from any existing profile.

 ## License